 Stages of Grief

 Hi, I'm Mary Helen, a licensed professional counselor with Lifeologie Midlothian, and wanted to just send a few tidbits about the topic of grief.
-While grief is much more complicated than a two-minute video, I found in session that some of the awareness of the stages of grief are helpful, as my clients process this.
+While grief is complicated, I have found in sessions that some of the awareness of the stages of grief are helpful as my clients process this.
 What's important to remember is that grief and the stages of grief are not linear.
 It's often complicated, and they don't go in order.
 But again, the acknowledgment and awareness of the stages are very, very helpful.

 Acceptance is the last stage of grief.
 The idea is that we don't just blow through these and get to acceptance and we're fine.
 The idea of understanding grief is to just continue to come back to a place of acceptance more and more.
 So if I'm grieving the loss of my grandfather and I'm driving down the road five years from his passing, and I hear a song we listened to together, and I find myself in tears and very sad and despondent, I might be able to recognize that that is the depressive part of grieving.
 And that while it wasn't okay that he passed away unexpectedly and that it did hurt me, acceptance is not saying that what happened was okay.
 Acceptance is that I have to find peace and meaning in this experience and continue to live.